- Male reproductive system

 The radial tuberosity is also referred to as the bicipital tuberosity.
 It is an oval and convex bony eminence located just below the neck of the radius on its medial aspect.
 The biceps brachii muscle inserts here.

-The shaft of the radius or radial shaft is the long middle part of the bone, and it has the shape of a triangular prism.
+The diaphysis or the shaft of the radius is the long middle part of the bone, and it has the shape of a triangular prism.
 The radial shaft is convex on the lateral side, and it enlarges and expands in diameter towards the wrist.

 The radial shaft presents with three borders - anterior, posterior and interosseous.
 It also has three surfaces -anterior, posterior and lateral.
 Several important anatomical landmarks are found on the radial shaft, and on these landmarks originate and insert muscle tendons.